 - Why heat pumps are the best way to heat an old house

-Basically, in this guide, you’ll learn how to finally get warm in your old house (as well as get all the information you need about smart HVAC options for old houses).
+Basically, in this guide, you’ll learn how to finally get warm in your old house and end the winter thermostat wars.

 Ready to stop watching TV in a parka?
 Let’s dive in.

-The price of heating your house varies quite a bit and depends on where you are and what energy costs in your area, but heating—in general—is expensive.
+The price of heating your house varies quite a bit and depends on where you live, what type of fuel you use, and what energy costs in your area, but heating—in general—is expensive.

 If your windows are a big part of the problem, it doesn’t necessarily mean you have to replace them.

 Most people think their old windows are to blame for the drafts in their home, and that’s understandable.

-Gaps in your home’s construction.
+Gaps in your home’s construction

 Old houses are full of holes, gaps, and crevices that cold air can slip through.
 These aren’t gaps that are easy to see, but they’re there nevertheless—and they can make your house feel absolutely freezing inside.

-That’s why old houses are drafty—the construction is old and has had time to deteriorate (in even the best old home).
+That’s why old houses are drafty—the building has had time to shift and deteriorate (even in the best old home).
 Cold air can come in through the attic, holes in the walls, the exterior walls, and the windows.

-An underperforming heating system.
+An underperforming heating system

 After all, old homes were designed for old heating systems.
-They’re often heated with boilers and radiators that haven’t been serviced correctly or that use tons of energy—only to make a marginal difference in how your home feels.
+They’re often heated with boilers and radiators or aging forced-air systems that haven’t been serviced correctly and use tons of energy—only to make a marginal difference in how your home feels.

-Here are 3 steps to efficiently heat an older home.
+Here are 3 steps to efficiently heat an older home

-The truth about heating a large old house is that it’s going to take a little bit of work—and it might even take some financial investment.
+The truth about heating a large old house is that it’s going to take a little bit of work—and it will likely take some financial investment.

-In fact, it’s almost always a good idea to see if you can resolve the problem by trapping in the heat you have.
+In fact, it’s almost always a good idea to see if you can resolve the problem by trapping in the heat you have with a weatherization retrofit.
 (In many cases, this can make a significant difference in how your home feels.)